Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ### Dissonance

  Reputable software manufacturers hire _architects_, and they are the central figures at many IT events, there's certification after all.
+The team of C#.NET, which is the cnterfold of my dev, speaks about architects....

-First and above all, *software architect* sounds cool.
+First and above all, *software architect* sounds cool and distinguishes one from the crowd of developers<sup></sup>.
 Not that  than _mastermind_, and more serious than _dev lord_, that it means.
 FOR CLIENTS its

+<sub>Much profanated DEVeloper where everybody is senior</sub>

 Then the title expresses a path of enlightenment of one unchained from the keyboard to draw beautiful top diagrams freed of the digging within dusty codes.